cloudflare/cloudflare-docs/content/cloudflare-one/policies/gateway/domain-categories.md

 ### Filter traffic by resolved IP category

-When creating a DNS block policy for security or content categories, you can optionally enable **Filter traffic by resolved IP category** in the policy settings.
-When enabled, Gateway will block queries based on their resolved IP address in addition to the domain name.
+When creating a DNS policy for security or content categories, you can optionally turn on **Filter traffic by resolved IP category** in the policy settings.
+When turned on, Gateway will block queries based on their resolved IP address in addition to the domain name.
 This setting may increase the number of false positives because domains in the blocked category can share IP addresses with legitimate domains.

-### Ignore CNAME domain categories
+### Ignore `CNAME` domain categories

+The categories for a site's `CNAME` records may differ from its `A` record.
+For example, `blog.example.com` may be categorized under Personal Blogs, while `example.com` is categorized under Technology.
+To limit matches to only the root domain's categories, turn on **Ignore CNAME domain categories**.

+Regardless of this setting, `CNAME` domain categories will still appear in your Gateway [Logpush](/cloudflare-one/insights/logs/logpush/) logs.

 ## Categorization process